-As you change the spark plugs over the years, the aluminum threads that are supposed to hold the spark plugs in place get worn.
-This happens because the spark plugs have metal heads and as you tighten them, it starts to pull the threads out of the aluminum heads.
+As you replace spark plugs over time, the aluminum threads that secure them become worn.
+This occurs because spark plugs have metal heads and as you tighten them, it starts pulling threads out of their aluminum heads.

 1. Remove the spark plug wiring

-To gain access to the spark plugs, you will have to remove the valve cover, spark plug wiring, any additional wiring that might be in your way, and finally the spark plugs.
+To access your spark plugs, you will first have to remove the valve cover, any spark plug wiring that might be blocking access and finally the spark plugs themselves.

-What exactly you will need to remove in order to reach the spark plugs will depend on your engine.
-Newer engines will have plastic covers, and older engines might not have.
+What you must remove to access your spark plugs depends on your engine.
+Newer engines typically feature plastic covers, while older models might not.

 2. Make sure the valves are closed

-Before you start repairing the threads on the spark plugs, you must make sure that the valves inside the cylinder are closed.
-This is super important because later on when you start working on the damaged spark plug threads, you’ll get metal shavings to fall down into the cylinder and contaminate everything.
+Before you begin to repair the threads on spark plugs, make sure all valves inside the cylinder are closed.
+Otherwise, when working on damaged spark plug threads, metal shavings could fall down into the cylinder and contaminate everything.
 This step is essential to avoid this situation.

 3. Access the damage

-In this step, you have an exposed spark plug threads and you need to access the damage.
-Remove all the spark plugs that you suspect might have a damaged thread and do an assessment of the overall damage.
+In this step, you have exposed spark plug threads and must assess any damage.
+Remove all spark plugs that might have a damaged thread and assess the overall situation.

-I usually start by vacuuming the spark plug hole because there is metal scrape all over the hole because of the broken threads.
-Then, I grab a flashlight and do a quick assessment and I make sure that the valves are closed and no metal scraping will fall into the cylinder and cause a ton of other problems.
+When I start vacuuming a spark plug hole, there is often metal scrape all over it due to broken threads.
+With a flashlight in hand, I quickly assess the situation and make sure all valves are closed so no metal shavings fall into the cylinder and cause other issues.

 4. Oversize the spark plug hole